omni/tokenbridge-contracts/deploy/README.md

 # finalizing asset deposits.
 This price is used if the Gas price oracle is
 # unreachable.
 FOREIGN_GAS_PRICE=10000000000
-# The mode of economic compensation for Foreign bridge operations.
-# If set to true, messages bridged from Home Network to Foreign Network will not pay fees.
-FOREIGN_AMB_SUBSIDIZED_MODE=false

 # The minimum number of validators required to send their signatures confirming
 # the relay of assets.
 The same number of validators is expected on both sides